-Click here to read another column that I once wrote about Gerhard Hennes and Camp Crossville.
-I’ve been doing this column for 12 years, and this one has had more reaction, by far, than any other column I’ve ever written.
+Click here to read another column I once wrote about Gerhard Hennes and Camp Crossville.
+I’ve been doing this column for 16 years, and this one has had more reaction, by far, than any other column I’ve ever written.

 By the way, in the months after this column, Hennes’ memoirs sold out and are now being sold for large amounts of money on the Internet.
 I’ve tried to talk him into reprinting them, but he is in his mid-90s and tells me that he isn’t taking on new projects.

-Almost all of the photographs at Oak Ridge were taken by one man–photographer Ed Westcott.
+Almost all of the photographs taken at Oak Ridge during the Manhattan Project era were taken by one man–photographer Ed Westcott.
 Click here to see some of his photos.